Blackfell/warpi/README.md

 ## Get configured fully

-This repo is meant to run on your Pi, so we don't have to worry about working over network, serial, keyboard etc. So we need to get internet connectivity if you don't already have it and install one tool and clone this repo:
+This repo is meant to be run directly on your Pi, so we don't have to worry about working over network, serial, keyboard etc. we just run stuff on the Pi.
+For this to work, you will need to get your Pi networked so it can get this repo on disk.
+Just hook up network access if you don't already have it and install the mighty Git:

 ```bash
 pi@192.168.1.42~$ sudo apt install git